Nourish Your Body and Soul

 Liability and Insurance

 All trip participants must provide their own health and accident insurance; in case of injury or illness while on their trip.
-Each participant is required to fill out an Assumption of Risk and Release Form prior to participating on any trip.
+Each participant is required to fill out an Assumption of Risk and Release Form upon registration for any trip.
 Please consider purchasing trip cancellation insurance to cover you in the event that you are no longer able to participate in your scheduled trip.
 Trip cancellation insurance protects you against financial loss if you must cancel a trip because of illness or injury to yourself, a family member, or traveling companion.

 Introduction to Trail Maintenance